pierre225/MotionTests/README.md

 ### Room
 A local storing library allowing us to use SQL database for our local data.
 My implementation may not be perfect as I never had the opportunity to use it before!

+### MockK
+MockK in order to mock classes while testing.
+(Alternative: Mockito)

+### Espresso
+Espresso to UI test the app, unfortunately I didn't have enough time to implement proper UI tests, I only set up en environment...
+You can find a basic UI test in java/com/pierre/motiontest/AppUiTests.kt

 ### Improvment / Nice to have (if more time :) )
 - The UI right... ?
 - The square modules (ui, domain and data) are thought as to be a separated library, we should be able to upload them and retrieve it (via maven for instance) in different client apps
 - The theming is only including light and dark mode, we could add some accessibility themes (for users that would need very contrasted colors)
 - We could add some analytics libs in order to aggregate data (Firebase...)
 - Configure a CI/CD env that would run the test and deploy the app (Or only a module)
+- Alpha, Beta... channels to deploy to different sets of users
 - A keystore strategy, handled by the CI/CD
 - The square / touch XY reports are only displayed in a dialog and not well presented / formatted
 - Considering we save all the square XY, we could have a replay feature that would replay a whole motion